dinesh-puppala/Smart-Store-Ai-Pipeline/README.md

 ---

 ## 🏁 Credits & Inspiration
 This project is inspired by the fusion of Computer Vision, Audio AI, and Data Engineering to create smart IoT-driven retail insights.
-Made with ❤️ by [Dinesh Kumar].
+Concept and idea developed with ❤️ by [Dinesh Kumar].